yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 PAUSE
 }}}

-here is the expect script - which I put in a subdirectory called data
+Here is the Expect script - which I put in a subdirectory called data

 '''data/meraki-redboot.exp'''
 {{{